 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Due to chipset limitation, this motherboard only supports up to the total of four ranks (four sides in total) of RAM at max. - When installing total memory of 4GB capacity or more, Windows 32-bit operation system may only recognize less than 3GB.
-Hence, a total installed memory of less than 3GB is recommended. - If you install Windows® XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - For single-channel configuration, you may: - install one double-sided DIMM in any of the four sockets OR - install two single-sided DIMMs in DIMM_A1 and DIMM_A2, or in DIMM_B1 and DIMM_B2. - · For dual-channel configuration, you may: - install two double-sided DIMMs OR - install four single-sided DIMMs. - Only DIMM_A1 and DIMM_B1 support 1066 memory modules. - When installing total memory of 4GB capacity or more, Windows® 32-bit operation system may only recognize less than 3GB.
+Hence, a total installed memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 or 256 chips.